BR19-gh/online-store-billing-system/README.md

 ##### DELETE'/storeTheme/'

-- This route will delete the name of the store in the database:
+- This route will delete the theme of the store in the database: